hema59/Technical-Interview/100-Days-Coding-Challenge/8_Conditioned_Merge/README.md

 A set must pass on these three conditions:

-- All values are positive
+- All values are positive, delete negative numbers

 - Sorted